enoskyeza/practice/README.md

 LocalStorage Usage:

 Create a simple note-taking application with an input field and a button.
 Write JavaScript code to save and retrieve notes from localStorage.

+Interactive Quiz:

+Build an HTML structure for a quiz with multiple-choice questions.
+Write JavaScript code to check answers and display the score when the user submits the quiz.